 Section 86 relates to shares of members of an association of persons or a body of individuals in the income of the association or body.
 This section provides that if the assessee is a member of an association of persons or a body of individuals (other than a company or a Co-operative society or a Society registered under the Societies Registration Act, 1860, or any law corresponding to that Act in force in any part of India), his share in the income of the association or body, computed in the manner provided in Section 67A shall not be liable to tax.
-Further, where the association or body is chargeable to tax on its total income at the maximum marginal rate or any higher rate, under any of the provisions of the Income-tax Act, his share computed in the manner stated above shall not be included in his total income of the association or body, the member's share shall be chargeable to tax as part of his total income and Section 86 shall not be applicable to such case.
+Further, where the association or body is chargeable to tax on its total income at the maximum marginal rate or any higher rate, under any of the provisions of the Incometax Act, his share computed in the manner stated above shall not be included in his total income.
+But, in other cases and in cases where no income-tax is chargeable on the total income of the association or body, the member's share shall be chargeable to tax as part of his total income and Section 86 shall not be applicable to such case.